prestevez/prestevez.github.io/content/en/talk/covid-19-mx/index.md

 projects: ["crime-and-covid-19"]
 ---

-I'm thrilled to have been invited by [Professor Graham Farrell](https://essl.leeds.ac.uk/law/staff/193/professor-graham-farrell) to speak at a research seminar showcasing recent work on the impact of the COVID-19 pandemic on crime and policing.
-The seminar is organised as part of an UKRI ESRC grant focused on [Reducing the Crime Harms of the COVID-19 Pandemic](https://covid19-crime.com/).

-I will be presenting my research on the effects of the [COVID-19 pandemic on crime patterns in Mexico City]({{< ref "/publication/estevez-soto-2020-covid/index.md" >}}), though there are other fantastic speakers presenting their research.
-The programme is:

-- Shane Johnson, Manja Nikolovska & Paul Ekblom.
-Policing, disruption and mobilisation through Twitter.
-An analysis of UK law enforcement tweeting practices during the COVID-19 pandemic.
-- Nick Tilley, Lara Adamson & Anthony Dixon.
-COVID-19 and Crime: Change and Continuity on the Railway.
-- Samuel Langton, Anthony Dixon & Graham Farrell.
-Six Months In: Pandemic Crime Trends in England and Wales to August 2020.
-- Anthony Dixon, Manne Gerell & Graham Farrell.
-Crime during the pandemic.
-A cross-national comparison between Sweden and England & Wales.
-- **Patricio R Estévez-Soto.
-Crime and COVID-19: Effect of changes in routine activities in Mexico City**
-- Matt Ashby.
-Changes in police calls for service during the early months of the 2020 coronavirus pandemic.

 {{% callout note %}}
 The seminar is free and open to all, so [register now](https://www.eventbrite.co.uk/e/covid-crime-research-seminar-tickets-126515799161).
 {{% /callout %}}

 {{< figure library="true" src="covid-seminar-flyer.png" title="Research seminar flyer." >}}